seegy/more.relational/README.md

-# core.relational.usage
+# more.relational

-A Clojure library to collect some usages for core.relational.
+A Clojure library to collect concepts of relational algebra.

 ## Usage